HyeongmokLee/NORMsPEst/README.md

 **MAIN INFO**

-The codes can be used for the statistical and machine learning analysis of the water quality data.
+The codes can be used for the machine learning analysis of the water quality data.
 Overall, it is based on scikit-learn libraries.

 Name of the software: Python